Course Outline

 Course Learning Outcomes On successful completion of this course, you should be able to...
 Graduate Qualities Mapping Completing these tasks successfully will contribute to you becoming...
 Professional Standard Mapping * Australian Institute for Teaching and School Leadership

-1 Demonstrate mastery of your application of Psychology content knowledge and Senior Secondary curriculum knowledge in developing inquiry sequences, teaching and learning activities and assessment.
+1 Demonstrate mastery of your application of Psychology content and Senior Secondary curriculum knowledge in developing inquiry sequences, teaching and learning activities and assessment.
 Creative and critical thinker

 Engaged